MarkBind/markbind/docs/devGuide/design.md

 The generated page is rendered using [nunjucks](https://mozilla.github.io/nunjucks/), and the page template could be found at `lib/template/page.njk`.

 Static assets of MarkBind, such as stylesheets and JavaScript libraries, are located in `asset/` folder.
 They will be copied to the generated site and used in the generated pages.
-For each version update of VueStrap, copy the built library file to overwrite `asset/js/vue-strap.min.js`.

 The CLI program is built using [commander.js](https://github.com/tj/commander.js/).